mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and dark sides less so.
 Nevertheless, billions of people were forced to live in all regions of the world as well as numerous orbital and Lagrange point artificial habitats.
-Apgeans have also settled the majority of the system’s other worlds and even today a large belter community mines the planetoids of the Pukushkilaam Belt in the outer system, despite the fact that it has been largely
+Apgeans have also settled the majority of the system's other worlds and even today a large belter community mines the planetoids of the Pukushkilaam Belt in the outer system, despite the fact that it has been largely